Learn something new every day

 It is not uncommon to find this textile in fabric stores in many areas of the world.
 As it is so widely available, it is generally fairly inexpensive.
 Those with the proper knitting machines may also wish to make the fabric, but as it is intricate, it is not normally recommended for beginning knitters to attempt.
 Knitters might take advantage of knitting clubs to gather tips and instructions before deciding to make their own jersey fabric.

 Pre-made jersey knit fabric is usually available in many different colors and prints.
-In 1916, the French fashion designer Gabrielle "Coco" Chanel made what was considered a very bold move by using jersey knit for loose and casual outer garments.
+In 1916, the French fashion designer Gabrielle "Coco" Chanel made what was considered a very bold move by using this knit for loose and casual outer garments.
 At this time, the fabric was typically only used for underwear.
-She is generally credited as being the designer who made jersey knit popular.
+She is generally credited as being the designer who made this fabric popular.

 Jersey knit can be washed in warm water with like colors and dried on medium heat.
 Care may vary depending on the knit's material, so it is typically recommended that individuals read and follow directions carefully.
 If made of 100% cotton or wool, the fabric tends to shrink slightly after the first wash— therefore, seamstresses and knitters alike normally create their garments about 15% larger than they need to be.